tnichols217/notes/CV.md

 **Aug 2020 - Aug 2023 | Penang Bible Church | Georgetown, Penang, Malaysia**

-- **Custom designed an AV system** for the needs of a space, needs, and budget
+- **Custom designed an AV system** within the restrictions of a space, needs, and budget
 - Developed **preventative measures** to maintain audiovisual systems in order to reduce breakdowns or malfunctions
 - Ran **livestreams** and live audio processing for live events
 - **Constructed custom cables** for connecting components within an AV system